bitnenfer/monkey-simd/README.md

 About
 ---

 SIMD module / wrapper for Monkey-X. Currently C++ target and experimental JavaScript supported.
-Tested with MSVC, MinGW and ARM GCC.
+Compiled with MSVC, MinGW, ARM GCC and XCode.

 This module has been tested with version 85e of Monkey-X.

-ARM's NEON tested only on Raspberry PI 2.
+ARM's NEON tested on Raspberry PI 2 and iPhone 5S.

 SIMD.js is still experimental technology.
 You can read more about it [here](https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/SIMD).